Kong/docs.konghq.com/app/gateway/2.7.x/get-started/comprehensive/prepare.md

 {% navtabs %}
 {% navtab Using Kong Manager %}
 As a {{site.base_gateway}} user, you can use Kong Manager for environment administration.
-You’re going to use it later on in this guide, so first make s ure you can access Kong Manager.
+You’re going to use it later on in this guide, so first make sure you can access Kong Manager.

-Open a web browser and navigate to `http://<admin-hostname>:8002`.
+Open a web browser and navigate to `http://localhost:8002`.

 If {{site.base_gateway}} was installed correctly, it automatically logs you in and presents the Kong Manager Overview page.